reidfalconer/agribrain/README.md

 After installing the CLI, we run ```$ balena login``` to connect the CLI to your balena account.
 Now we can simply issue ```$ balena push agribrain``` from within the folder of the application we built.
 This containerizes our application in Docker, and pushes it to the IoT device fleet.
 We can then control our applications from the balena dashboard.

 The IoT devices will now start collecting data to help agriBrain provide feedback to the farmer.
-The farmer can access the data through the dashboard described below, but can also gets on-location feedback from the IoT devices, and enter commands:
+The farmer can access the data through the dashboard described below, but can also gets on-location feedback from the IoT devices, and enter commands.

-**Sensor feedback, interaction with actuators**
+**IoT device for Sensor feedback, interaction with actuators**

 <img src="IoT_Tools/images/ioT.jpg" alt="drawing" width="500"/>